tatianaacostag/DevelopersDoc_site/content/pt/docs/Tools/Shopping cart plugins/Vtex.md

 | description | Provide a meaningful description for the _**Business Unit**_.<br>This value is optional. |

 {{% alert title="Observação" color="info"%}}
-The parameter `default_processor` is  automatically set by the response of the method `3.
+O parâmetro `default_processor` is  automatically set by the response of the method `3.
 Create Provider Configuration`.
 Do not change this value.
 {{% /alert %}}

 12. Click the `POST` method `5.
 Create Webhook` this method creates the _**WebHook**_ in PaymentsOS.
 This WebHook is the confirmation URL that will receive the notifications sent by VTEX when a transaction changes its state.<br>Then, go to _**Body**_ tab.